simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

                             description closest to DESC
      --new                  show only newer-dated transactions added in each file since last run
-     --no-lots              remove lot subaccounts and their balance assertions
-     --no-lots2             remove lot subaccounts and their costs and balance assertions (can produce unbalanced entries)
      --round=TYPE           how much rounding or padding should be done when displaying amounts ?
                             none - show original decimal digits,